 There are lots of fun ways to add depth and complexity to your recipes.
 Muddle in fresh berries, pitted stone fruits, grapes and other soft fruits to add flavor and sweetness without the heaviness of fruit juice.
 Alternatively, substitute a portion of your chosen sweetener for your favorite jam, preserves or fruit butter.

 For a savory spin, muddle in a few sprigs of mint, basil, cilantro or other fresh herbs.
 Raw vegetables like cucumber, cherry tomatoes and peppers are crisp and refreshing additions to zero-proof drinks, too!
-Or try tea like this cool drink from @mix_with_marie.

 Don’t Forget The Citrus